Anonymouse2400/Unity-Target-platform-modifier/README.md

  be sure to type on the cmd python assetbundle_converter.py on your current folder or just click the file script jsut be sured you sintall python 3

  THIS IS TO CONVERT THE CURRENT ASSET BUNDLE FROM WINDOWS(64) TO ANDROID .
 YOUR CURRENT ASSET BUNDLE MUST NOT BE ENCRYPTED  AND CAN BE EXTRACTED WITH ASSETRIPPER.
+ PLEASE HAVE A BACKUP OF YOUR ASSETBUNDLE FIRST BEFORE MODIFYING.